 You are eligible to submit a request for admission with study delay when:

 You need to complete the pending Bachelor’s courses during the academic year 2021-2022.
-Therefore, do not forget to re-enroll in your current Bachelor’s programme.
+Therefore, do not forget to re-enrol in your current Bachelor’s programme.
 Please take into consideration which consequences this might have for your study load.
 We will not be held responsible for any conflicting schedules between the two programmes.